 A one-year full-time course specialising in a particular vocational area.
 It provides the skills and qualifications for progressing onto BTEC Level 3 programmes or employment.

-BTEC LEVEL 3 DIPLOMA
+BTEC LEVEL 3 EXTENDED DIPLOMA

 A two-year full-time course with a vocational focus recommended for those interested in a particular area of study.
 Successful completion gives you the option of moving on to university/further training (including the BTEC Higher – see below) or straight into employment.